Sasuke-07/Hand-Gesture-Controlled-Mouse/README.md

 # Hand Gesture Controlled Mouse Movement
- This project implements a real-time hand gesture-based cursor control system using computer vision.
-It leverages Python, OpenCV, and MediaPipe to detect hand landmarks and control the mouse cursor with simple hand gestures—eliminating the need for traditional input devices like a mouse or trackpad.
+This project implements a real-time hand gesture-based mouse control system using computer vision.
+It leverages Python, OpenCV, and MediaPipe to detect hand landmarks and control the system cursor with simple gestures—eliminating the need for traditional input devices like a mouse or trackpad.

- **Features**
+✅ **Features**:

-Real-time hand tracking and gesture recognition
+🎯 Real-time hand tracking and gesture recognition

-Cursor movement based on index finger position
+🖱️ Cursor movement based on index finger position

-Gesture-based click events (e.g., pinching for click)
+✊ Gesture-based click events (e.g., pinching for click)

-No external sensors or hardware required—only a webcam
+🧩 No external sensors or hardware required—just a webcam

-Highly responsive and intuitive interaction
+⚡ Highly responsive and intuitive interaction

-Enhances accessibility for differently-abled users
+♿ Enhances accessibility for differently-abled users

-🛠**Tech Stack**
+🛠 **Tech Stack**:

 Language: Python

 Libraries: OpenCV, MediaPipe, NumPy, PyAutoGUI

-Platform: Cross-platform (Windows/Linux)
+Platform: Cross-platform (Windows / Linux)

-Hardware: Standard webcam
+Hardware: Standard HD webcam

-**Use Cases**
+💡 **Use Cases**:

-Touchless control for hygiene-sensitive environments
+🧼 Touchless control in hygiene-sensitive environments

-Assistive technology for people with limited mobility
+👨‍🦽 Assistive technology for people with limited mobility

-Smart home interfaces
+🏠 Smart home interfaces

-Virtual and augmented reality interactions
+🎮 Virtual and augmented reality interactions